HelloWorldForBeginners/hello-world-sud/README.md

 ### Other

 __look__
-Return information about the room, including exits, items present, creatures present
+* returns information about the room, including exits, items present, creatures present

+__check__
+* returns information about an item or creature in the room

+__attack x__
+* initiates combat with creature (x) in the room

 __get x__
-moves an item (x) from the room into your inventory
+* moves an item (x) from the room into your inventory

 __put x__
-moves an item (x) from your inventory to the room
+* moves an item (x) from your inventory to the room

 __equip x__
-equips an item (x) from your inventory
+* equips an item (x) from your inventory

 __unequip x__
-unequips an item (x) and places it in your inventory
+* unequips an item (x) and places it in your inventory

-__equip, eq__
+__equipment, equip, eq__
-shows player equipment
+* shows player equipment

 __inventory, inv, i__
-shows player inventory
+* shows player inventory

 __player, p__
-shows player info, including name, status, inventory, equipment
+* shows player info, including name, status, inventory, equipment

 __quit__
-closes the game
+* closes the game